-If bank fails to comply these mandatory provisions the aggrieved person can file an appeal, under section 17 SARFAESI Act, before the Debt Recovery Tribunal.
-Aggrieved person can seek remedy like cancellation of certificate of sale issued under section 6 SARFAESI Act, set aside the public auction or revaluation of secured assets etc.
+If a bank fails to comply with these mandatory provisions the aggrieved person can file an appeal, under section 17 SARFAESI Act, before the Debt Recovery Tribunal.
+The aggrieved person can seek remedy like cancellation of certificate of sale issued under section 6 SARFAESI Act, set aside the public auction or revaluation of secured assets etc.

-You cannot file criminal case against the malpractice of the bank regarding auction of secured assets.
+You cannot file a criminal case against the malpractice of the bank regarding the auction of secured assets.
 You should file an appeal before the DRT under section 17.